 Welcome!

-I am a historian of Eurasia at Yale University, where I have just submitted my doctoral dissertation.
-I study education, labor, and family life in modern Europe.
-I am not great with boundaries, though: I sometimes cross into the Middle East and Central Asia or go back to the eighteenth century.
-My work brings together comparative literature and comparative historical sociology to forge rich narratives of social change.
+I am a postdoctoral fellow at the Polonsky Academy for Advanced Study in the Humanities and the Social Sciences.
+My research revolves around two clusters: education, work, and family life as well as social stratification and economic life in modern Europe.
+I am not great with boundaries, though: I often cross into the Middle East and Central Asia or go back to the eighteenth century.
+My work brings together comparative literature and comparative historical sociology to craft richer narratives of social change.

 Through my teaching, I bring my interest in how people build their lives and make sense of the world to students of various backgrounds.
 To even wider audiences, I strive to write whenever my expertise can shed light on contemporary problems.
 I have been doing so in my native Hebrew, English, and an increasing number of European, Middle Eastern, and Eurasian languages.